pytorch/rl/README.md

     </details>

-- various [recipes](torchrl/trainers/helpers/models.py) to build models that correspond to the environment being deployed;
+- various [recipes](torchrl/trainers/helpers/models.py) to build models that correspond to the environment being deployed.

 ## Examples, tutorials and demos